tweag/FawltyDeps/docs/usage.md

 If you want to separately declare the source of the code and the source of the dependencies, you may use the `--code` and `--deps` options documented in the next section.
-In short, giving the `basepath` positional argument is equivalent to passing both the `--code` and the `--deps` options, like this:
+In short, giving the `search_paths` positional argument is equivalent to passing both the `--code` and the `--deps` options, like this:

 ```sh
 fawltydeps --code my_project/ --deps my_project/